-- Schedule “organizing” time.
-Start penciling “10 Minute Tidys” into your day so you can anticipate and look forward to this brief break in your busy life.
-Make sure you set the timer, and stop when it rings.
+- Schedule organizing time regularly.
+Pencil “10 Minute Tidy Tuneups” into your day so you can anticipate and look forward to this brief break in your busy life.
+Make sure you set the timer, and stop organizing when it rings.
 It will turn into a game and be really fun.
-Better yet, try to reframe this as your “distraction-free” respite — a date with yourself to meet your goals.
+Better yet, try to reframe this as a “distraction-free” respite.
+In other words, set a date with yourself to meet your goals.

 Use What You Already Have!

 - Not ready to “invest” in new stuff to get the job done?
 NO problem!
 It really doesn’t take much to get organized.
-Many people with organizing dilemmas have many more containers, bins, boxes, barrels and baskets than they ever need.
+Many people with organizing dilemmas have many more containers, bins, boxes, barrels, and baskets than they ever need.
 They’re missing the first steps, planning and decision making that comes before the containers.
 When you decide to get started – that is the beginning… DECIDING.
-Using what you have to ‘containerize’ is completely acceptable and affordable.
+Use items you have to ‘containerize’ and keep organizing affordable.
 Many a cardboard box, plastic food tray or packaging good have been repurposed in my house!
 Figure out what you’re trying to organize first, and the right size container will show up.

 Don’t Buy Anything (Yet)